 Fighting Back: Turn off your Wi-Fi card when using your laptop offline in public.
 When you are using it, keep up-to-date protection software that automatically checks a Wi-Fi network’s digital ID certificate.

 The primary victim are ISPs (Internet service providers) that are attacked by hackers.
 The “pharmers” then lay in wait for the ISP customers’ passwords and account numbers.
+These hacks may be a reason why people end up looking for broadband deals to change who provides them with online access.

 The Scam: Thieves redirect a consumer to an imposter web page (even when the individual types the correct address into his browser) by changing – or “poisoning” – some of the address information ISPs store.
 From there, they use the same technique as Phishers (above).